RadicalMilitantLibrary/manual/readingclub-man.markdown

 * If this is the case, Click Let's see it.
 This will take you to the document page.
 * Check again to make sure you have all the chapters and everything is okay.
 * Check the book in HTML preview - unfortunately not every kind of error is detected by the system.
 Do not forget: does everything show up as you intended?
 All elements such as pictures, lists and tables as well as footnotes and other formatting ...
 * Only after everything is fine, click "Publish".
 Voila!
-Its done, after a brief review your book will appear on the Home Page.
+It is done, after a brief review your book will appear on the Home Page.
 * If there are errors such as P1, P2...
 P99 etc. Click *Let's see it*.
 This will take you to the document page.
 * This is important! before reuploading a new version: Click "Flush".
 * Go back and fix the errors in your source document OR you can fix the errors online.
 Your choice :)